farlee2121/DevEssentialsBlog/_posts/Whats-Your-Duck-V2/2022-06-16-2-Design-Tree-and-Incremental-Progress.md

 This is true for the overall process too.
 There is no one perfect solution.
 There are only solutions that meet our need as we understand it.

-The increments help us refine our understanding of the problem, and step us closer to satisfactory solution.
+The increments help us refine our understanding of the problem, and step us closer to a satisfactory solution.
 Our enumerated understanding of need creates a "definition of done".
 This definition of done is our benchmark for "good" work.
 Any solution that meets those critera is "good".
 Any solution that doesn't meet the criteria is not a complete solution.
 Any work beyond this definition is speculative "gold plating".
 It solves a problem we don't currently need, which often translates into wasted work.

 ![How iteration narrows in on done](../../post-media/Whats-your-duck/iterative-good-enough.drawio.svg)

+## Next
 With this we've established the core ideas for effective design process.
 Next up we'll look at a particular technique for applying them, [ducks](./2022-06-16-3-Ducks.md).